 How Does Drug and Alcohol Detox Work?

-Having an addiction to drugs and/or alcohol can have an impact on a person’s overall health.
-It can cause both physical and psychological damage.
-Trying to quit can be extremely dangerous, and in most cases requires specialized treatment.
-The process for drug and alcohol detox can be successful, but it should be done under medical supervision to avoid complications, including possible death.
+Having an addiction to drugs and/or alcohol can cause both physical and psychological damage.
+Trying to quit can be dangerous to your health, and in most cases requires specialized treatment called detox.
+The process for drug and alcohol detox can be successful, but it should be done under medical supervision to avoid complications, including life-threatening complications.

 After detox, it is also important for an individual to consider attending a rehab program for better success in recovery.
 According to the SAMHSA, a successful detoxification process can be measured, in part, by whether an individual who is substance dependent enters, remains in, and is compliant with the treatment protocol of a substance abuse treatment/rehabilitation program after detoxification.

 Contact us now to find detox treatment centers near you!